 To maintain its recognition, an association must ensure it continues to satisfy these requirements on an ongoing basis.

-To apply for recognition use the Application for a recognised BAS agent association for accreditation as a recognised BAS agent association (PDF, 1.3 MB).
+To apply for recognition use the Application for a recognised BAS agent association for accreditation as a recognised BAS agent association (PDF, 209 KB).
 Alternatively, write to us addressing all of the requirements to become a recognised BAS agent association that are set out below.

-We must recognise an organisation as a recognised BAS agent association, if an organisation applies for recognition and meets all of the following requirements in the TASR:
+We must recognise an association as a recognised BAS agent association, if the association applies for recognition and meets all of the following requirements in the TASR:

-- Item 101 — be a non-profit organisation
+- Item 101 — be a non-profit association

 - Item 102 — have adequate corporate governance and operational procedures to ensure that: